 Katie Witkiewitz, PhD, University of Washington

 Dr. Katie Witkiewitz is Director of the Center on Alcohol, Substance use, And Addictions (CASAA) and a Distinguished Professor in the Department of Psychology at the University of New Mexico.
 The underlying theme of her research is the examination and treatment of substance use disorder, with an emphasis on harm reduction, recovery processes, and applying advanced quantitative research methods to better understand changes in alcohol and drug use behavior over time.
 Dr. Witkiewitz is also a licensed clinical psychologist and has worked extensively on the development, evaluation, and dissemination of mindfulness-based relapse prevention for substance use disorder.
 She trains clinicians in the delivery of mindfulness-based interventions for substance use in New Mexico, nationally, and internationally.
-Her research has been supported by grants from the National Institute on Mental Health, the National Institute on Drug Abuse, the National Institute on Alcohol Abuse and Alcoholism and the National Cancer Institute, totaling over $40 million in research funding since 2004.
+Her research has been supported by grants from the National Institute on Mental Health, the National Institute on Drug Abuse, the National Institute on Alcohol Abuse and Alcoholism and the National Cancer Institute, totaling over $50 million in research funding since 2004.